boseHere/sRNA_snakemake_workflow/README.md

 ### Get Dependencies With Docker

+This is an optional way to pull all the software dependencies as a Docker image rather than installing them all at once.
 This requires having Docker installed.
 To pull a docker image containing all the above software pre-installed into your current directory, run:
 ```
 $ docker pull bose1/mosher_lab_srna:srna_analysis